-The situation has not presented us with any particular challenges from an operational perspective.
+Fortunately, the situation has not presented us with any particular challenges from an operational perspective.
 We have already made considerable progress on the digitalisation front and contingency planning is a matter of routine for us as well, which meant that we were well prepared to handle this exceptional situation.
-We did not experience any business interruptions as most of our employees across the globe were working from home and, depending on the region, are still doing so.
+Even during the first wave, our business was able to continue uninterrupted, as most of our employees across the globe were working from home.
 We are also in the fortunate position that there is still demand for our services and that we are allowed to offer them.

 You were well prepared.
 Is that also because the pandemic did not come as a complete surprise to you?